Ukraine in the Eurovision Song Contest 2019: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (UA:PBC), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-UA:PBC confirmed their intentions to participate at the 2019 Eurovision Song Contest on 24 September 2018.
-In the past, UA:PBC had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-Since 2016, the broadcaster, in collaboration with commercial broadcaster STB, had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
+As part of its duties as participating broadcaster, UA:PBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+UA:PBC confirmed its intentions to participate at the 2019 contest on 24 September 2018.
+In the past, the Ukrainian broadcaster had alternated between both internal selections and national finals in order to select its entry.
+Since 2016, in collaboration with commercial broadcaster STB, it had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
 UA:PBC's collaboration with STB would have continued into 2021.

 Before Eurovision

 Vidbir 2019

 Vidbir 2019 was the fourth edition of Vidbir which selected the Ukrainian entry for the Eurovision Song Contest 2019.
 The competition took place at the Palace of Culture "KPI" in Kyiv and consisted of two semi-finals held on 9 and 16 February 2019 and a final on 23 February 2019.
 All shows in the competition were hosted by Serhiy Prytula and broadcast on UA:Pershyi, UA:Kultura, UA:Krym and STB as well as online via UA:PBC and STB's YouTube broadcasts.
 The final was also broadcast via radio on UA:Radio Promin.